2017 was an excellent year for PC makers, seeing fantastic innovations and new products hit the market from AMD, Intel and Nvidia.

 A motherboard may not be the sexiest of PC components, but it can make or break a rig – everything else connects to these slabs of circuit board, after all.

 In addition, a motherboard is a seriously complicated bit of hardware, available in all manner of shapes and sizes, each offering differing connectivity and CPU mounts.
 Therefore, knowing which to opt for can be a tricky task.

 Here to help, we’ve tested all the motherboards we could get our mitts on, to find the best currently available at every price point and size.

-We start with the cheapest, moving onto gaming options, mid-range boards and compact Mini-ITX and Micro-ATX products.
-We finish with our favourite money-no-object boards for both AMD Ryzen and Intel Kaby Lake.
+We start with the cheapest, moving on to gaming options, mid-range boards and compact mini-ITX and micro-ATX models.
+We finish the round-up with our favourite money-no-object boards for both AMD Ryzen and Intel Kaby Lake.
 Scroll down for the full list, or read our buying advice below before delving in.